egetahun-o/factor_domain/README.md

-# Factor domain for Multi-Factor Authentication
+# Bypass Multi-Factor Authentication by email domain (factor_domain)

 This plugin is a Moodle Multi-Factor Authentication (MFA) factor that automatically passes MFA when a user’s email domain matches a configured allow‑list of domains.